-People ask me all the time why my role on the City Council is so important to me.
-And my answer is pretty simple—I love U. City.
+People ask me all the time why my role on University City’s City Council is so important to me.
+My answer is pretty simple—I love University City.

-I have lived in Ward 1 for over 20 years, and am the proud parent of two children.
-I am active in my neighborhood and my kids’ schools, and proud to live in a city where people from different cultures, religions, orientations, colors and political opinions can come together to create a safe, vibrant community.
+I have lived here for over two decades, and am the proud parent of two children.
+I am active in my neighborhood and my kids’ schools, and am proud to live in a city where people from different cultures, religions, orientations, colors, and political opinions can come together to create a vibrant community.

 It has been an honor to serve on your city council.
 Though not without its challenges, it has truly been the pleasure of my life.
 However, our work must not stop.
 With your help, I am ready to take the next step.
 Together, we can continue to move University City forward.